Chapter 8 Travel by Air, Land & Sea

 - Use sun protection.

-- Maintain good fluid intake, but avoid excessive alcohol consumption.
+- Maintain good fluid intake, and avoid excessive alcohol consumption.

 - Avoid contact with ill people.